0x0L/pg2arrow/README.md

 ## Type mapping

-Most common base types are supported. `timetz` is not supported.
+Most common base types are supported.
 The following type map is used

 | PostgreSQL  | Apache Arrow                        |
 |------------:|:------------------------------------|